Things To In Richmond Indiana On A Weekend Getaway

 Cordial Cork Restaurant and Wine Bar

-Where can you get phenomenal pasta, an extensive assortment of wine followed by a slice of the gourmet bakery cake?
-The Cordial Cork of course.
-Locals claim this as one of the best places to grab dinner and a drink and I concur.
+Cordial Cork in Richmond INWhere can you get phenomenal pasta, an extensive assortment of wine, and a slice of the gourmet bakery cake?
+The Cordial Cork, of course.
+Locals claim this is one of the best places to grab dinner and a drink, and I concur.

 Dive into a plate of the loaded brisket nachos, any of their pasta, and then go back for brunch.
 For those who enjoy bourbon, this is your place as the bar has a notable assortment.